-1. HSR is more productive travel time because it has fewer schedule delays, less time through security, less board/unboard time, electric outlets and dependable WiFi in every seat; it is also more comfortable because Coach class hip & legroom is like Business Class hip & leg-room on airplanes, and you can walk around the train cabin.
+1. HSR is more productive travel time because it has fewer schedule delays, less time through security, less board/unboard time, electric outlets and dependable WiFi in every seat; On Acela and in Europe, HSR is more comfortable because Coach Class seating hip & legroom is like Business Class hip & leg-room on airplanes, and you can freely walk around the train cabin.

 2. HSR mitigates highway congestion by cutting demand for single-occupant driving over 125 miles.
 As a result, HSR cuts demand for highway expansion that would cost taxpayers more to build & maintain.

-3. HSR cuts demand for flights in high-traffic corridors under 500 miles.
-As a result, HSR enables airlines to focus on their best economic use of major airports, flights over 500 miles.
+3. HSR cuts demand for flights under 500 miles in the same corridor.
+As a result, HSR enables airlines to focus on their best economic use of airports — flights over 500 miles.

 4. HSR increases passenger capacity cheaper than highways and airports because it can quickly be add more trains per hour, more cabins to each trainset and for some routes, double-decker cabins.

 5. Since HSR is electric-powered, it reduces Smog and Green House Gas.
-These benefits grow as Wind, Solar, Bio-fuel join natural gas replacing coal in power plants.
+These benefits grow as Wind, Solar and Bio-fuel join natural gas replacing coal in power plants.

 6. Since HSR is electric-powered, it reduces trade deficits by importing less oil for transportation energy.
 China cites this factor in its justification to build HSR and Rapid Transit systems faster.